 The various forms that composition templates may take are limitless.
 I LOVE using my duplo-style rhythm blocks, but, I never had enough blocks for my entire classroom.
 So, I created these DIGITAL Drag & Drop Rhythm Blocks sets.

-This bundle includes a series of four separate DIFFERENTIATED composition sets using different rhythms.
-And, each resource includes four separate compositions.
+This composition bundle includes a series of four separate DIFFERENTIATED sets using different rhythms.
+Each resource includes four separate compositions focusing on different elements of music.

 Click below to see a video of each set in action.
 (Video link is in the description.)